A Climate Change Theatre Action event

 Hudson River Playback Theatre, based in New Paltz, NY, creates dynamic, memorable theatre and music on the spot based on true stories told by audience members.

 Playback Theatre itself was first developed by Jonathan Fox, Jo Salas, and the other members of the original company in 1975.
 In performances, audience members are invited to tell stories from their lives and watch as they are played back with action and music.
-Playback is now practiced in 60 countries worldwide to build dialogue, connection, and change.
-Artistic director Jo Salas, a pioneer of the original Playback Theatre company, founded HRPT in 1990 as the original company was coming to a close.
-HRPT company members have backgrounds in professional theatre and music, social work, education, and community action.
+The Playback Theatre method is now practiced in 60 countries worldwide to build dialogue, connection, and change.
+Artistic director Jo Salas, a pioneer of The Original Playback Theatre company, founded Hudson River Playback Theatre in 1990 as the original company was coming to a close.
+Hudson River Playback Theatre’s company members have backgrounds in professional theatre and music, social work, education, and community action.
+We facilitate dynamic interactive performances, workshops, and specialized events throughout the Mid-Hudson River Valley Region, Metro NY/NJ/CT Area, and internationally.
+Learn more about what we can offer your school, community, or organization.

 A society where every voice is heard, every story honored.